 Clients expect an easy to navigate interface, their preferred deposit methods and detailed data of their trading performance.
-When choosing your provider for these tools, carefully review the vendor’s offers to make sure you can fulfil your client’s expectations.
+When choosing your provider for these tools, carefully review the vendor’s offers to make sure you can fulfill your client’s expectations.

 Once you have your broker management platform up, website ready and trading platform & conditions configured, you need to get a price feed and access to the Electronic Communications Network (ECN) integrated in order to show pricing for trading symbols in platform and to send order requests to market should you decide not to warehouse the risk if you are a market maker broker.

 When choosing your liquidity provider (LP) there are some things to consider:

 When your clients are trading, they expect to have low latency on order execution.
 To make sure that happens, you need to keep the distance between trader, platform and liquidity server as short as possible.
 This greatly improves the possibility for your clients to trade on relevant pricing and reduces slippage.